exo-codefest/2014-team-E/README.md

 # Overview of MasterTask

-Because of limitations to time (2 days for app development) and members (maximum 4 members) as suggested by eXo Jury, our team decided to finish some main points of our app, and next will be promising features and of course a cool User Interface from BD Team.
+Because of limitation to time (2 days for app development) and members (maximum 4 members/team) as suggested by eXo Jury, our team decided to finish some main points of our app, and next will be promising features and of course a cool User Interface from BD Team.
 See the table to know which you can play now, as well more features that will be introduced soon.